-We can create online commons inspired by successful public spaces: places that are public, welcoming, and bring people together.
+We can create online commons that are inspired by successful public spaces --- places that are public, welcoming, and bring people together.
 There can also be the additional level of anonymity, which can be powerful.
 In danceydots.com people can click around and play sounds as a little dot.
 If we are both on the site, I can see your dot and you can see mine.
 I can hear your’s and you can hear mine.
 But we can't see each other.
 So this little dot represents a person.
 And maybe you follow me around, or I do the opposite of what you do, but we notice each other and respond to each other.
 There is a surprising effect in this, in noticing and responding to each other.
 It feels oddly intimate, but it is a safe space.
 That is a powerful and unintuitive effect.
 [Note: this site has since been discontinued.
 Still, Kawandeep's description not only captured what was, but begins to suggest some new possibilities.]

 • Concert: sound can come from your phone instead of the stage.
 Invert the concert model.